-- Practice evidence. - Learning plans, including comments by the Supervising Teacher and Pre-service Teacher - Reflective practice assignment, recording and evaluating the practicum experience.
+- Practice evidence. - Learning plans, including comments by the Supervising Teacher and Pre-Service Teacher - Reflective practice assignment, recording and evaluating the practicum experience

-Note: As a Supervising Teacher your feedback on teaching performance, written plans and reflective practice is important however you are not required, nor expected, to 'mark' written work
+Note: As a Supervising Teacher your feedback on teaching performance, written plans and reflective practice is important however you are not required, nor expected, to 'mark' written work.

-REPORTING RESPONSIBILITIES OF THE SUPERVISING TEACHER:
+REPORTING RESPONSIBILITIES OF THE SUPERVISING TEACHER (NO INTERIM REPORT IS REQUIRED):

-- We acknowledge the challenge and responsibility that comes with assessing PSTs.
-While we may not physically visit the setting, support is available to Supervising Teachers through the PST's OLA.
+We acknowledge the challenge and responsibility that comes with assessing PSTs.
+While we may not physically visit the setting, support is available to Supervising Teachers through the PST's OLA .
 We place great faith in the professional judgement of Supervising Teachers and request an honest appraisal of the PSTs progress and final assessment.
-If a Supervising Teacher feels that an unsatisfactory result is warranted, their decision will be supported by the University. - Day 10: Discuss the Pre-service Teacher's progress mid-way through the practicum.
-In collaboration with the PST the Supervising Teacher must complete and email the Interim Report to the PST's OLA.
-If a Pre-service Teacher is making unsatisfactory progress, the Supervising Teacher must also complete the Professional Experience Support Plan.
-If a student is marked as making unsatisfactory progress, the PST's OLA will make contact with the setting. - Day 20 (Final Day): In collaboration with the PST, the Supervising Teacher must complete and email the Final Report form to the PST's OLA.
-The Supervising Teacher is required to provide an honest assessment of the PST's performance and sign off on the number of completed days.
+If a Supervising Teacher feels that an unsatisfactory result is warranted, their decision will be supported by the University.

+- Day 5: Discuss the Pre-service Teacher's progress midway through the professional experience.
+If a Preservice Teacher is making unsatisfactory progress, the Supervising Teacher is required to contact the PST's OLA immediately and if requested by the OLA, complete the Professional Experience Support Plan in collaboration with the Nominated Supervisor.
+This is to be submitted to the PST's OLA via email and a copy is to be given to the PST. - Day 10 (Final Day): Please complete and email the Final Report form to the OLA, immediately on or the day after the final placement day.
+Provide a copy to the PST.
+For a detailed explanation of the assessment and reporting process, please refer to the Professional Experience Handbook.
+The Supervising Teacher is required to sign off on the number of completed days.
+Any missed days need to be made up in consultation with the Supervising Teacher and the missed days policy outlined in the Professional Experience Handbook.

-Note: Whilst the Interim and Final Reports need to be completed collaboratively by both the PST and the Supervising Teacher, the reports MUST be emailed by the Supervising Teacher.
+Note: Whilst the Final Report needs to be completed collaboratively by both the PST and the Supervising Teacher, the report MUST be emailed by the Supervising Teacher.
 Reports submitted by the PST will not be accepted.